-Submitted by Clavenna Vision Institute on March 8, 2018
+Submitted by Josh Talkington on March 8, 2018

 The cooler temperatures of winter bring cool winds and dry air as well as indoor heating.
 For many people, battling dry eyes becomes the norm during the winter months.
 The natural moisture in your eyes is reduced by all the changes that come with winter.
 At the extreme, dry eyes can become painful and feel like there’s a foreign object lodged in your eye.
 Here are some tips to help you combat dry eye this winter season.

 Take a Vitamin

 Research has shown that Omega-3 fatty acids can help ease the discomfort of dry eyes.
 These three acids, eicosapentaenoic (EPA), docosahexaenoic (DHA), and alpha linolenic (ALA), aren’t made in the body, so a supplement is required in order to get the recommended daily amount.
 Omega-3 fatty acids help with dry eyes by improving tear production and quality.